Szeccsa/Szeccsa/README.md

 - 💻 Playing video games and making awful websites.
 - 🚴 Going to the gym with my mates, go cycling or walking to the neighbor cities.
 - 🎶 Listening to literally any kind of music.
-- 💭 Thinking about one thing all-day long how and when I can make it.

 ## ❓ What I Do